Video by the Center for Conservation Biology (cccbbirds.org): Shorebird flock just offshore near the Rio Pacora, Panama.

 The Copper River Delta is proud to host presenters from around the world, and a wide variety of events and workshops.
 Stay tuned as we schedule and announce more!

-featured Presenter: Pete dunne
+keynote speaker: Pete dunne

 Pete Dunne, also known as the “bard of birding” is the author of nearly twenty books treating birds, birding, natural history and conservation including Tales of a Low Rent Birder, The Feather Quest, Hawks in Flight, Pete Dunne on Birding, and most recently, Gulls Simplified (with Kevin Karlson).